Structuring multiple storylines in drama

 The other thing to do is try and unite stories by theme, so every plot strand becomes part of the overall story you’re telling.

-JY – In the simplest terms, the theme is what your story is about.
+In the simplest terms, the theme is what your story is about.
 What’s your argument?
 If you’re writing Inspector Morse, for example, your theme will be ‘intellect defeats evil’.
 How does your protagonist win?
-That’s your theme….
+That’s your theme.

-JY – Yes.
 What you’re normally saying when a protagonist wins, is that that’s the value you are reinforcing.
-So in Macbeth, Shakespeare is saying regicide is a bad thing, but in, say, the work of Edward Bond or Bertholt Brecht the message might be the opposite.
+So, in Macbeth, Shakespeare is saying regicide is a bad thing, but in, say, the work of Edward Bond or Bertholt Brecht the message might be the opposite.
 Theme reflects the way you, as a writer, interpret life.

-JY – Think about Batman and the Joker, or Chief Brody and the Shark – it’s that really.
+Think about Batman and the Joker, or Chief Brody and the Shark in Jaws.
 An antagonist is the direct opposite of everything embodied in the protagonist.
 Take the King and Lionel Logue in The King’s Speech – each has qualities the other completely lacks.
 The story comes when one enters the world of the other.

-JY – Walter White in Breaking Bad is a morally dubious antagonist, so Hank, his antagonist, must be his direct opposite.
+If your protagonist isn’t clearly ‘the good guy’, or anything else that has a simple opposite, it can seem difficult to create a worthy antagonist – but the same rules still apply.
+For example, Walter White in Breaking Bad is a morally dubious antagonist, so Hank, his antagonist, must be his direct opposite.
 Here we have an antagonist who is morally upright….

-JY – I think the trick is to create a routine – always make yourself write for at least an hour a day.
+Making sure you keep writing the moist important factor of becoming a writer.
+The trick is to create a routine – always make yourself write for at least an hour a day.